 Here’s some information about pregnancy, breastfeeding, and Emgality.

 Pregnancy.
-It’s not known if Emgality is safe to take during pregnancy.
-Because of this, your doctor will likely recommend that you do not take Emgality while you’re pregnant.
+It’s not known whether Emgality is safe to receive during pregnancy.
+Because of this, your doctor will likely recommend that you do not use Emgality while you’re pregnant.

 If you’re pregnant or planning a pregnancy, talk with your doctor.
 They can advise you on the benefits and drawbacks of the drug.

-If you become pregnant during Emgality treatment, your doctor may suggest that you enroll in a pregnancy registry.
-It collects data from people who take certain medications while pregnant.
+If you become pregnant during Emgality treatment, your doctor may suggest that you enroll in the Emgality pregnancy registry.
+A pregnancy registry collects data from people who take a certain drug while pregnant.
 This helps determine the drug’s safety.
-You can enroll by phone at 833-464-4724, or you can sign up online.
+To enroll in the Emgality pregnancy registry, call 833-464-4724 or sign up online.

 Breastfeeding.
-It’s not known if Emgality is safe to take while breastfeeding.
+It’s not known whether Emgality is safe to receive while breastfeeding.
 If you’re breastfeeding or considering it, talk with your doctor.
-They can help weigh the risks and benefits of Emgality to find the right treatment for you.
+They discuss the risks and benefits of Emgality to find out whether it’s the right treatment for your condition.

-Side effects with Emgality aren’t common.
-If they occur, they’re usually mild.
+Side effects with Emgality aren’t common, and if they occur, they’re usually mild.
 If you’d like to learn more about Emgality, talk with your doctor or pharmacist.
-They can help answer any questions you have about side effects from taking the drug.
+They can help answer any questions you have about side effects from receiving the drug.

 Besides talking with your doctor, you can do some research on your own.
 These articles might help: